maxlindmark/mizer-rewiring/README.md

 **Herring**: ICES.
 2015. *Report of the Baltic Fisheries Assessment Working Group (WGBFAS)*, 14-21 April 2015, ICES HQ, Copenhagen, Denmark.
 ICES CM 2015/ACOM:10. [from XSA model]

-*Eventually have a look at this guide to good "Read me's": https://gist.github.com/PurpleBooth/109311bb0361f32d87a2 and this example: https://github.com/seananderson/heavy-tails*

 # mizer